Lush Berry Jelly (Jello) (vegan/sugar-free) & Triple Berry Milkshake

 We’re also using the berries to make Triple Berry Milk Shakes.
 They are so lush!
 Into the blender goes…

-- 1 cup sliced berries (strawberries, blackberries, raspberries) (I tend to use a mix of fresh and frozen berries so that the shakes are nice and cool)
+– 1 cup berries (blueberries, blackberries, raspberries) (I tend to use a mix of fresh and frozen berries so that the shakes are nice and cool)

 - 1 tbsp chia seeds (for a nutrient boost)